remacoding/sql-query-examples/README.md

 Learn more about the dataset on: https://www.kaggle.com/datasets/mexwell/heart-disease-dataset/data

 ## Usage
 This dataset is used for the purpose of learning SQL language for data analysis.
-Below are some concepts:
+Below are some concepts

 ### SQL Learning Path